brian14708/wh-briefings/statements-releases/2022-03/2022-03-10-statement-of-president-joe-biden-on-the-justice-department-naming-a-chief-pandemic-prosecutor.md

 modified_time: 2022-03-10 16:24:54-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/03/10/statement-of-president-joe-biden-on-the-justice-department-naming-a-chief-pandemic-prosecutor/
 published_time: 2022-03-10 16:25:00-05:00
-title: Statement of President Joe Biden on the Justice Department Naming a Chief Pandemic Prosecutor
+title: "Statement of President Joe\_Biden on the Justice Department Naming a Chief\
+  \ Pandemic\_Prosecutor"
 ---

 In my State of the Union address, I made clear that we must conduct